cogini/kubernetes_health_check/README.md

 * `:liveness_path` - "Path for liveness check, default "<base_path>/liveness"
 * `:readiness_path` - "Path for readiness check, default "<base_path>/readiness"

-Add a module to your app which provides
+Add a module which provides the app-specific health checks.

-Following is an example heath module:
+Following is an example:

 ```elixir
 defmodule Example.Health do